 Each year we select 25 young people from across Victoria for our annual Betty Amsden Youth Scholarship Course, a life-changing week of intensive drama workshops at MTC.
 The course provides an opportunity for young people with limited access to the arts to learn and develop drama skills, gain confidence, self-awareness and self-expression whilst building friendships and a lifelong affinity for theatre.
 All meals are provided, and accommodation is available for a limited number of students from regional Victoria.

 This program is offered free of charge to students who would not otherwise have access to an extra-curricular drama program due to economic, geographic or personal barriers.
-Students are nominated by a teacher at their school, and each school may nominate one student.

 Who is eligible?